Mongolian language: Syllable structure and phonotactics

 Clusters that do not conform to these restrictions will be broken up by an epenthetic nonphonemic vowel in a syllabification that takes place from right to left.
-For instance, hoyor 'two', ajil 'work', and saarmag 'neutral' are, phonemically, //xɔjr//, //atʃɮ//, and //saːrmɡ// respectively.
+For instance, хоёр (khoyor) 'two', ажил (ajil) 'work', and саармаг (saarmag) 'neutral' are, phonemically, //xɔjr//, //atʃɮ//, and //saːrmɡ// respectively.
 In such cases, an epenthetic vowel is inserted to prevent disallowed consonant clusters.
 Thus, in the examples given above, the words are phonetically /[ˈxɔjɔ̆r]/, /[ˈatʃĭɮ]/, and /[ˈsaːrmăɢ]/.
 The phonetic form of the epenthetic vowel follows from vowel harmony triggered by the vowel in the preceding syllable.
 Usually it is a centralized version of the same sound, with the following exceptions: preceding //u// produces /[e]/; //i// will be ignored if there is a nonneutral vowel earlier in the word; and a postalveolar or palatalized consonant will be followed by an epenthetic /[i]/, as in /[ˈatʃĭɮ]/.

 Stress

 Stress in Mongolian is non-phonemic (does not distinguish different meanings) and is thus considered to depend entirely on syllable structure.
 But scholarly opinions on stress placement diverge sharply.
 Most native linguists, regardless of which dialect they speak, claim that stress falls on the first syllable.
 Between 1941 and 1975, several Western scholars proposed that the leftmost heavy syllable gets the stress.
 Yet other positions were taken in works published between 1835 and 1915.

 Walker (1997) proposes that stress falls on the rightmost heavy syllable unless this syllable is word-final: